Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: Forecasting for stage IV surveys

 \subsubsection{Forecasting procedure}

-We use the \textsc{TJPCov}~\footnote{\url{https://github.com/LSSTDESC/TJPCov}} package to estimate the statistical covariance on our forecasts, and validate our approach against the LSST DESC 2018 forecast covariance.
+We use the \textsc{TJPCov}~\footnote{\url{https://github.com/LSSTDESC/TJPCov}} package to estimate the statistical covariance on our forecasts, and validate our approach against the \citetalias{LSST_SRD} forecast covariance.
 It is important to note that inclusion of a residual multiplicative bias alters the covariance expression given in \citetalias{Leonard2018}; we address this in Appendix \ref{app:cov}, but find it amounts to only percent level corrections to the original expression, so therefore compute the statistical covariance in the same way as \citetalias{Leonard2018}.

-We estimate the IA component of the residual multiplicative bias, $(m-am^\prime)\Bar{\gamma}_{\rm IA}$, but find it is only significant when $a$ is very large.
+The maximum allowed multiplicative bias calibration uncertainties from \citetalias{LSST_SRD} are $m = 0.013$ and $m = 0.003$ for Y1 and Y10 respectively.
+Using the same process detailed in Section \ref{sec:multi_bias}, we estimate the IA only covariance by re-sampling from a Gaussian distribution of multiplicative bias uncertainty values.
+In this case, to estimate $\Delta \Bar{\gamma}_t$ for the cross covariance terms, we simply add our fiducial IA signal and the mean lensing residual and use the \textsc{TJPCov} statistical covariance to define the multivariate Gaussian.
+We again estimate the IA component of the residual multiplicative bias, $(m-am^\prime)\Bar{\gamma}_{\rm IA}$, but find it is only significant when $a$ is very large.
 In this case, the lensing residual would dominate the IA signal, and any future applications (by nature of the method) should seek to minimise $a$.
 We therefore assume this term to be negligible.

-Since we cannot determine the level of multiplicative bias residual in the estimators to greater precision than the associated uncertainty on the calibration, we choose to treat it as a systematic uncertainty of the MEM and combine it with the estimated statistical uncertainty.
-We start by assuming $(m-am^\prime)\Bar{\gamma}_{\rm IA}$ is negligible, for reasons discussed above, and multiplicative bias is the only source of a lensing residual.
-In this case, the measured signal from the MEM is then,